Open Marriage: Does it Mean a Free For All?

-You’ve met someone outside of your marriage that you’d like to see again, not necessarily to form a relationship with but because you have an incredible physical attraction that won’t go away.
-You’ve never talked about an open marriage with your spouse, or maybe you have and it’s one of those ideas that didn’t go anywhere, but either way, you want to talk about it now.
+You've met someone outside of your marriage that you'd like to see again, maybe an attractive lonely wife online or a charming man in a sexless marriage, not necessarily to form a relationship with but because you have an incredible physical attraction that won't go away.
+You've never talked about an open marriage with your spouse, or maybe you have and it's one of those ideas that didn't go anywhere, but either way, you want to talk about it now.

 How do you go about bringing up your desire to seek another relationship, outside of your marriage, without offending, or worse hurting, your partner?